ATFutures/who/README.md

 **The forms of public transport in Kathmandu Valley**

 A wealth of different types of public transport vehicles have operated and are operating in Kathmandu Valley.
 All vehicles currently operating in the valley are privately owned and run by a syndicate, with exception of the Sahja buses which are operated by a cooperative.
-Most vehicles are individually owned and operated, although there are few individuals who own more than ten vehicles.
-(Wolrd Bank, 2013.)
+Most vehicles are individually owned and operated, although there are few individuals who own more than ten vehicles (World Bank, 2013.)

 The Nepal Transport Service initiated public transport in Kathmandu Valley in September 1959, eventually operating 11 buses between Kathmandu and Patan (in Lalitpur District, which borders Kathmandu municipality to the south).
 This system transported over ten thousand passengers each day during its prime, but shut down in 1966 (CEN, 2014a).